 The Department has also focused on combating the domestic prostitution of children.
-In 2003, the Criminal Division of the Department of Justice, the Federal Bureau of Investigation, and the National Center for Missing & Exploited Children launched the Innocence Lost Initiative to identify and rescue children.
-The Innocence Lost Initiative employs a victim-centered approach to prosecuting offenders and identifying victims and providing needed services.
+In 2003, the Criminal Division of the Department of Justice, the Federal Bureau of Investigation, and the National Center for Missing & Exploited Children launched the Innocence Lost Initiative to identify and rescue prostituted children.
+The Innocence Lost Initiative has developed task forces in 23 cities, which take a victim-centered approach to investigating and prosecuting cases involving the sex trafficking of children within the United States.
+The Initiative holds numerous intensive week-long training programs that bring state and federal law enforcement agencies, prosecutors, and social services providers all from one city to be trained together.

-Similarly, there are 42 funded regional anti-trafficking task forces in 25 states and territories and 21 anti-trafficking coalitions across our country that are galvanizing local communities to reduce the demand for trafficking of children and women from overseas and that are coordinating victim services through local organizations, as well as serving as liaisons with prosecutors.
+Similarly, there are 42 regional anti-trafficking task forces in 25 states and territories and 21 anti-trafficking coalitions across our country that are galvanizing local communities to reduce demand for the trafficking of children and women from overseas and that are coordinating victim services through local organizations.
+A crucial element of these task forces involves cooperation between government and civil society actors, because non-governmental organizations can immensely improve the ability to find and help victims.